marianoguerra/marianoguerra/README.md

 # Mariano Guerra's Index Page

 Hi!
-I'm Mariano Guerra, a Software Engineer from Cordoba, Argentina
+I'm Mariano Guerra, an Information's System Engineer from Córdoba, Argentina

-I'm the Co-founder of [Instadeq](https://instadeq.com) a product to do data analysis, visualization and collaboration for individuals and teams
+I'm the Co-founder of [Instadeq](https://instadeq.com) a product to do data analysis, visualization and collaboration for individuals and teams and [GlooData](https://gloodata.com) a product to connect internal systems to Slack, Microsoft Teams, Google Chat, Discord & Email

 Previously Co-founder of [Event Fabric](https://event-fabric.com/)

-[Language Interoperability Working Group](https://erlef.org/wg/language-interop) Chair and [Documentation Working Group](https://erlef.org/wg/documentation) Member on the [Erlang Ecosystem Foundation](https://erlef.org/)

 I do a Weekly Newsletter about the [Future of Coding](https://tinyletter.com/marianoguerra/)